selfup/rejs/README.md

 **Warning**

-This was built with node 5.10 +
+This was built with node v14.4.0

-Please make sure your node version supports ES6!

 **Ensure your data is safe and not in version control:**